DeLonghi has been around for a long time and is a trusted brand.

 If you don’t already have a decent espresso grinder, that’s another piece of the process you need to consider when buying a machine.

-Grinders are important because espresso grinds are typically much finer than brewed coffee.
-Hand grinders, blade grinders, and most standard grinders won’t cut it when grinding for good espresso.
+Grinders are important because espresso grinds are typically much finer than, for example, drip coffee.
+Hand grinders, blade grinders, and most standard grinders won’t deliver ground coffee that’s fine enough for a good espresso.

 There’s a big difference between frothing systems on almost all home espresso machines.